jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 ## Outcomes

 At the outcome of this chapter you will have an understanding of how the traditional init system and the new systemd init system comparatively work.
 You will understand how to examine, start, and stop services in both arenas.
-You will learn about the `/proc` virtual-filesystem and how it represents running processes as files.
 You will be able to use the systemd mechanisms for process reporting and termination.

 ## First Phase of the system boot

-### BIOS
+### BIOS - 1983-2015

-When you hit the power button, after a short pause, your system begins to whir to life.
-Fans spinning and a short POST *beep* sound tells you are on your way.
+When you hit the power button, after a short pause, your computer begins to whir to life.
+Fans start spinning.
 The next thing you see is some messages flash across the screen, a logo perhaps, some spinning icons, and then the login screen comes to life.

-Collectively this is called the *boot* process.
-We are interested in the last part--when the operating system is loaded from disk into memory and the init process begins to start launching the components of our operating system.
+Collectively this is called the `boot` process.
+The process where the operating system is loaded from disk into memory and the init process begins to start launching the components of your operating system.
 Before we dive into that part, let's review what goes on before hand.

 How does the system come to life?
-There is a small chip on your motherboard that has some basic drivers hard coded into it.
-This chip loads these basic drivers into memory with just enough access to start to load the operating system from disk.
+The PC got its start in 1981 and the BIOS chip came along with it.
+Originally, this small chip was included on your motherboard.
+It had some basic hardware drivers hard coded into it and enough intelligence to help the computer find your first disk and start to load your kernel and operating system.
 Traditionally this was called the [BIOS](https://en.wikipedia.org/wiki/BIOS "BIOS"), Basic Input Output System.

+#### Master Boot Record - MBR

-This BIOS stems from the first PC device The IBM PC which developed it back in 1979.
-When the BIOS boots and successfully receives a positive result from the POST test, which will be a short *beep*, there are hard coded basic I/O device drivers that are loaded into memory to allow the computer to complete basic I/O functions, display information, and read from a hard disk.
-Immediately the system loads the MBR-Master Boot Record, which is the first sector of the first identified bootable device.
-This is usually your hard drive but could be a flash drive, SD Card, or even a good old fashioned CD-ROM.
-The Master Boot Record points to the VBR or Volume Boot Record.
+This small BIOS immediately loads the `MBR`, the `Master Boot Record` into memory.
+This is the first sector of the first identified bootable storage or network device.
+This is a standard location that the BIOS knows to look for and was introduced in 1983.
+This is usually your hard drive but could be a flash drive, SD Card, virtual drive with a .iso file or even the network.
+The `MBR` is also referred to as a [boot loader](https://en.wikipedia.org/wiki/Master_boot_record "wiki page for boot loader").
+The `MBR` knowns how the disk is partitioned and where to find the Volume Boot Records.

-In modern Linux the VBR is controlled by [GNU GRUB](https://www.gnu.org/software/grub/ "GNU GRUB"). *"Briefly, a boot loader is the first software program that runs when a computer starts.
+> *"Briefly, a boot loader is the first software program that runs when a computer starts.
 It is responsible for loading and transferring control to the operating system kernel software (such as the Hurd or Linux).
 The kernel, in turn, initializes the rest of the operating system (e.g. GNU)[^ch10f114]."*

+#### Volume Boot Record - VBR

+A VBR starts at the first sector of a partitioned drive.
+In modern Linux the VBR is controlled by [GNU GRUB bootloader](https://www.gnu.org/software/grub/ "GNU GRUB").
+Which will begin to load the selected operating system.
+Or in the case of a dual-booted system will [chainload](https://en.wikipedia.org/wiki/Volume_boot_record "wikipage for chainloading") the next bootloader and begin the process of booting another operating system bootloader (Windows for instance).

-### UEFI
+### UEFI - 2015 and Beyond

-The [Unified Extensible Firmware Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface "UEFI Wiki Page") was developed as a successor to the BIOS.
+Since 2015, laptops and PCs are not using BIOS.
+There has been a replacement and evolution of firmware needed to boot a system.
+The [Unified Extensible Firmware Interface](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface "UEFI Wiki Page").
 The original BIOS spec only supported a 16-bit real-mode and 1 MB of memory, which limited what could be done on a system.
 The replacement UEFI, does the same job as BIOS but is a modern reimplementation of BIOS's basic functions.
-Who runs [UEFI](https://uefi.org/members "UEFI member list website")?
-It is controlled by a trade organization which all the major PC makes and OS vendors purchase a seat in the UEFI consortium.

-UEFI capabilities include additional features not available in the traditional BIOS.
-Most modern Laptops and Servers, since 2015 are using UEFI, some come with a BIOS Compatibility Layer, but BIOS and UEFI are two separate things.
-When booting with UEFI, at stage 4 the UEFI Boot Manager entry that holds the location of the bootable device is loaded.
+BIOS and UEFI are two separate things.
+When booting with UEFI, there are 3 additional stages that take place before booting of the operating system.
+UEFI is different from BIOS as is doesn't use MBR based boot devices, it uses a standard called [GPT](https://en.wikipedia.org/wiki/GUID_Partition_Table "wikipage for GPT") for formatting drives.
+These GPT partitions are stored in the UEFI NVRAM with the location of the files needed for loading the kernel into memory, or booting.
+The `\efi\boot\bootx64.efi` and `\efi\boot\bootaa64.efi` on ARM64 architecture, so no `MBR` or `VBR` needed.

 1) SEC - Security Phase
 1) PEI - Pre-EFI Initialization